-Dr. Tom Bailey Memorial Garden and Education Fund
+Dr. Tom Bailey Memorial Education Fund

 PLEASE NOTE THE DONATION FORM WORKS BEST ON GOOGLE CHROME AND SOMETIMES HAS ISSUES WITH INTERNET EXPLORER.

 Dr. Bailey set up his family practice in Langford in 1978 and, over the next 40 years, he looked after generations of families in the Western Communities.
 In 1984, he got his start in long-term care when he was named as the Medical Coordinator at the Priory Hospital – a position that eventually led to him becoming the President of Medical Staff for the Juan de Fuca Hospitals (Aberdeen, Glengarry, Mt.
 Tolmie and Priory Hospitals), as well as countless supporting committees that were instrumental in developing long-term care programs for South Island residents.

 Following the amalgamation of the Vancouver Island hospital societies, Dr. Bailey served in many capacities including Medical Director of Residential Services for the Vancouver Island Health Authority, as well as being a member of the Medical Advisory Committee and the Ethics Committee for Island Health.
 Outside of Vancouver Island, he was President of the BC College of Family Physicians (2000 to 2001), President and long time Board Member of the College of Family Physicians of Canada (2006 to 2007), and a member of the BC Association of Geriatric Care Physicians and a host of other roles.